grpc/proposal/A92-xds-ext-authz.md

     The header value, used when the header name ends with `-bin`.
 The entry will be ignored if the length exceeds 16384.
 - [append_action](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/config/core/v3/base.proto#L476):
   We honor the 4 enum values as described in the proto file.
+Note that not all gRPC implementations have the equivalent of "predefined inline headers" as described in the proto file for the `APPEND_IF_EXISTS_OR_ADD` enum value; gRPC implementations are free to either use a comma-concatenated approach or add duplicate headers.
 - [keep_empty_value](https://github.com/envoyproxy/envoy/blob/cdd19052348f7f6d85910605d957ba4fe0538aec/api/envoy/config/core/v3/base.proto#L480):
   By default, any header mutation that results in a header with an empty value will cause the header key to be removed.
 If this field